lprhodes/homebridge-broadlink-rm/README.md

-homebridge[16748]: [Broadlink RM] Learn Code (ready) homebridge[16748]: [Broadlink RM] Learn Code (learned hex code: 2600500000012...) homebridge[16748]: [Broadlink RM] Learn Code (complete)
-    homebridge[16748]: [Broadlink RM] Learn Code (stopped)
+homebridge[16748]: [Broadlink RM] Learn Code (ready) homebridge[16748]: [Broadlink RM] Learn Code (learned hex code: 2600500000012...) homebridge[16748]: [Broadlink RM] Learn Code (complete) homebridge[16748]: [Broadlink RM] Learn Code (stopped)
 ```

 The switch will toggle off automatically once the code has been received.
 You can optionally stop attempting to learn a code by toggling the switch off yourself.

 ## Multiple Broadlink RM Devices

-If you have multiple devices (e.g. one in the bedroom, one in the lounge) then you  can additionally specify a `"host"` value with the Broadlink RM's IP or MAC address.
+If you have multiple devices (e.g. one in the bedroom, one in the lounge) then you  can additionally specify the Broadlink RM's IP or MAC address in a `"host"` key/value pair on each accessory.

-If you wish to have multiple Learn Code accessories (e.g. for each device) then you can add accessories with a type of `"learn-code"` and then specify the `"host"` and `"name"` values.
+If you wish to have multiple Learn Code accessories (e.g. for each device) then you can add accessories with a type of `learn-code` and then specify  `"host"` and `"name"`  key/value pairs.

 ## Pronto IR Codes
-We support the use of Pronto codes; you can use them wherever you would normally use a Broadlink IR code.
-Pronto codes are automatically detected by their first 4 characters being 0 i.e. 0000.
+We support the use of Pronto codes; you can put them wherever you would normally put a Broadlink IR code.
+Pronto codes are automatically detected by their first 4 characters being 0 i.e. `0000`.

 # Accessories

 ## Common Accessory Configuration Keys
 The following configuration keys are common between each accessory:

 key | description | example | default | required